 With emailing, you have two equally large hurdles to overcome: getting someone to open your email and getting someone to read your email.
 This essentially boils down to two elements: your subject line and the first paragraph of your email.

-Your subject line is all clickbait with very little substance: it’s the super appetizing worm dangling on the end of your fishing line.
-The singular goal of your subject line should be to get someone to click on the email, just like the singular goal of fishing bait is to draw fish to the hook.
+Your subject line is all clickbait with very little substance.
+The singular goal of your subject line should be to get someone to click on the email.

 The strategy you employ to make an attractive subject line is up to you, and it’s one of the easiest elements of your emails to experiment with.
 How does all capitalization work?
 Capitalizing certain words?
 What do you lead with?
 Even blank subject lines have been found to increase open rates.

-Your subject line is the Wild West of your email, where anything goes and the only law is the law of attraction.
+Your subject line is the “lawless” part of your email, where anything goes and the only law is the law of attraction.

-The first paragraph of the email is your actual hook (and if you’re imagining a fish with a cowboy hat, we apologize for the mixing of metaphors).
+The first paragraph of the email is your actual hook.
 This is what turns an open into a read.

 It’s vital that your first paragraph also be very attractive, but it functions in a slightly different way.
-Your subject line creates an impulsive hook that leads to the email being opened; your first paragraph creates a hook based on ethos, pathos, and/or logos, to steal a page from your high school English teacher.
+Your subject line creates an impulsive hook that leads to the email being opened; your first paragraph creates a hook based on ethos, pathos, and/or logos

 While your subject line may have initially got your reader’s attention, your first paragraph is what’s going to keep it.
 Your first paragraph will vary wildly depending on the type of strategy you’re employing, but in basic terms, there will be some kind of emotional, moral, or logical appeal.
 Or some combination of the three.